Directory

 • Add the SSH username and password as secrets for a user that can SSH to the host.

-3. Add an agent proxy egress policy: Create an agent proxy egress policy for your agent domain, backed by the agent itself.
+3. Add an agent proxy egress policy: Create an agent proxy egress policy for your agent host address (or placeholder domain name if this is a private IP address, see below), backed by the agent itself.
 This allows the Foundry worker to route traffic through the agent to reach the agent host.

 Example: Read files from an agent host via SSH